InnoBridge/memoizedsingleton/README.md

 const secondaryLogger = getApplicationContext(Logger, 'secondary');
 ```

+Prototype-scoped components are not cached in the container, so there is no dedicated cache for them, so `getApplicationContext(TransientWorker)` returns `undefined`.

 ## Nested Components

 Components can depend on other components through `@Insert`, regardless of scope.
 For example, a singleton can inject another singleton and a request scoped component can inject a qualified service.